 Decline & Fall of Yuan Dynasty

-Generally, there were two major factors that led to its decline: one was the class conflict caused by the heavy taxation, the other one was the ethnic contradiction resulting from the 'Four Class System'.
+Generally, there were two major factors that led to the decline of the Yuan Dynasty: one was the class conflict caused by the heavy taxation, the other one was the ethnic contradiction resulting from the 'Four Class System'.

 The Yuan court actually first began to decline during the reign of Emperor Renzong, when peasant uprisings emerged in southern China.
 However, despite the warning of the uprisings, corruption of the Yuan court officials continued.
 Also, power struggles within the ruling class became more and more serious.
 For instance in the short period from the beginning of Emperor Wuzong's reign in 1308 to the start of Emperor Huizong's reign in 1333, there were eight emperors.
 During this period, the corruption became severe as subordinate officials were commonly appointed on the basis of bribery rather than merit; the land was gradually concentrated in the hands of Mongolian aristocrats and a select group of powerful Han landlords; a fiscal crisis in the Yuan court also broke out due to the luxurious lifestyles of the ruling class.
 Even worse, the Mongolian army became corrupt and gradually disintegrated.